10 African American Inventors Who Changed the World

 Dean also helped develop the first color computer monitor, and in 1999 he led the team of programmers that created the world's first gigahertz chip.
 Today, the computer scientist holds three of the company's original nine patents, and more than 20 overall.

 Dean was inducted into the National Inventors Hall of Fame in 1997.
-He's currently a computer science professor at the University of Tennessee.

 3. Madam C. J. Walker